 #1 - Recycle

-Empty aerosol cans that contained non-hazardous substances, such as hair spray, sun screen, and cooking oil spray can be placed in your blue bin for recycling.
+Empty aerosol cans that contained non-hazardous substances, such as hair spray, sun screen, and cooking oil spray can be placed in your recycling bin.
 They can also be taken to OCRRA’s Rock Cut Road Drop-Off Site for recycling.

 When spray cans are recycled they are shredded and melted down to make new steel.